uclhal/Data-Science-for-Docs/06-lesson-06-just-enough-statistics.md

 hist(data$age)
 ```

-None of these data are normally distributed!
+None of these variables are normally distributed!
 Age comes the closest, but note that it is skewed toward higher ages with a long 'tail'.
 Let's pretend for a second that the age data were normal:

 ```
 data$fake_age <- rnorm(nrow(data), mean = 50, sd = 2))